datalad-handbook/book/docs/usecases/HCP_dataset.rst

    affected datasets, in  Mid-January a ``HCP1200`` superdataset was build and all subjects nested datasets were added as subdatasets.

-All of the dataset aggregation is done on a scientific compute cluster.
+Using a Remote Indexed Archive Store for dataset hosting
-In this location, however, datasets would not be accessible to anyone without an account on this system.
-Subsequently, therefore, the datasets are published with :command:`datalad publish` to the publicly available `store.datalad.org <http://store.datalad.org/>`_, a remote indexed archive (RIA) store.
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-A Remote Indexed Archive Store
+All datasets were build on a scientific compute cluster.
+In this location, however, datasets would only be accessible to users with an account on this system.
-""""""""""""""""""""""""""""""
+Subsequently, therefore, everything was published with :command:`datalad publish` to the publicly available `store.datalad.org <http://store.datalad.org/>`_, a remote indexed archive (RIA) store.

 A RIA store is a flexible and scalable data storage solution for DataLad datasets.
 If you were to take a look at one, it is a directory on some computer with hard to decipher contents.
-A RIA store contains datasets as *bare git repositories*, and thus abstracted from their layout dataset (clone) has if one works with it.
+A RIA store contains datasets, but it stores them as *bare git repositories* instead of using the familiar layout of that dataset, and thus appears quite abstracted from the layout a dataset (clone) would have.

 .. findoutmore:: What is a bare Git repository?